sarankumar2180/SampleReadMe/README.md

 ```

 ## Getting started

-This section explains the steps you need to take before testing the sample app.
+This section gives you information you need to get started with MirrorFly UIKit for iOS.

+**Try the sample app**

+Our sample app has all the core features of MirrorFly UIKit for iOS.
+Download the app from our GitHub repository to get an idea of what you can build with the actual UIKit before building your own project.

-**Step 1:** Create a new project
+**Step 1:** Install UIKit for iOS

-To get started, open Xcode, create a new Swift Project
+UIKit for iOS can be installed through <a href="https://cocoapods.org/" target="_self">CocoaPods console</a>

 **Step 2:** If you have not initiated any pods project before, then initiate the one.
 Now, add the required pods that are necessary for the SDK to execute the process perfectly.